Lectionary Bible Studies and Sermons

 Understanding parables.
 13:10-17

-In this passage, Jesus gives us a clue to the function and therefore the interpretation of his kingdom parables.
-The crowds have failed to respond to a clear presentation of the gospel, so in an act of judgment Jesus preaches the gospel in riddles.
+In the passage before us, Jesus gives us a clue to the function and therefore the interpretation of his kingdom parables.
+The crowds have failed to respond to a clear presentation of the gospel, so, in an act of judgment, Jesus preaches the gospel in riddles.

 The passage

 v14-15.
-The quotation from Isaiah 6:9-10 serves to illustrate v13 by demonstrating a similar pattern of dull hearing by God's people in the past.
-A spiritually dull people is no new thing.
+The quotation from Isaiah 6:9-10 serves to confirm Jesus' use of riddle-like kingdom parables as an act of divine judgment upon a people of calloused heart.
+The point is, a spiritually dull people is no new thing.
 Isaiah's insensitive hearers chose dullness over devotion.
 They actually resisted God's word in case it drove them into the arms of their merciful God.
 They shut their ears "so that" they may not hear.
-Of course, the consequence of such behavior was that they were then given a word from God which they couldn't understand; "through men of strange tongues and through the lips of foreigners I will speak to this people."
+Of course, the consequence of such behavior is that they were then given a word from God which they couldn't understand; "through men of strange tongues and through the lips of foreigners I will speak to this people."

 v16-17.
 The disciples are blessed (by God) because they have seen and heard what God's faithful children in the past longed to see and hear.
-The prophets of old waited expectantly for the coming of the messiah and the dawning of the kingdom, but happy are the disciples who have found both in Jesus.
-For these seekers, these "little ones", the secrets of the kingdom are revealed; the secret of the parable is theirs to know.
-So, Jesus takes them aside and tells them the meaning of the mysteries he proclaims in public.
+The prophets of old waited expectantly for the coming of the messiah and the dawning of the kingdom, so the disciples who have found both in Jesus are blessed indeed.
+For these seekers, these "little ones", the secrets of the kingdom are theirs to know.

 Words of judgment